 IV.
-Pass-through entities. - S corporations, partnerships, and limited liability companies will use Schedule 502A to determine the income from Virginia sources that a nonresident shareholder, partner, or member must report on Form 502.
+Pass-through entities. - S corporations, partnerships, and limited liability companies will use Schedule 502A, rather than Schedule 500A, to determine the income from Virginia sources that will be passed to their owners.

 V. For Additional Information. - Call 804-367-8037 or write to Department of Taxation, P.O.
 Box 1115, Richmond, VA 23218-1115.
 Obtain most Virginia income tax forms at www.tax.virginia.gov.